tgu-ltd/tgutui/README.md

 7. The Textual application
       1. Connects to the Oscilloscope and polls for data
       2. Registers RPC methods
-8. The camera_window.py code then sends camera data to the textual_window.py code
+8. The camera_window.py then sends camera data to the textual_window.py
 9. The application has started

 ## Installation